geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His spear the Spaniard at the caitiff threw, ^90 ^

-When, lo ! in flames he vanish'd from his view ; }
+When, lo ! in flames he vanish'd from his view; }

 He leaves his steed, and seeks his spear — in vain.
 Nor spear, nor steed, Alonzo finds again.
 Bewilder'd in the gloom, no path to guide
 Thro' shades that spread alike on every side,
 He strays, and mourns his hopes by magic crost,
-His post deserted, and the fortress lost ;
+His post deserted, and the fortress lost;
 And when the morning broke, the feeble ray
 No path discovered to direct his way.
 Whene'er his steps pursue some seeming track, 600